How to avoid cramps

 Despite these findings, evidence that magnesium (or calcium) supplementation can reduce the risk of exercise-related muscle cramps is patchy.
 Some studies have reported altered levels of magnesium in the blood of people who have exercise-related cramps.
 Nevertheless, suboptimal magnesium intake is widespread in the western diet and is unfavorable for athletic performance.
 Given the solid evidence supporting magnesium supplementation as a therapy for other forms of cramps, people prone to cramps should make sure their diets contain adequate magnesium.
 A dietary supplement may also be worth considering, especially since magnesium supplements are both cheap and non-toxic.

-Almost everyone agrees that a regular stretching program that targets muscles prone to cramping can significantly reduce the frequency of exercise-induced muscle cramps and stop cramps once they start.
+Almost everyone agrees that a regular stretching program that targets muscles prone to cramping can significantly reduce the incidence of exercise-induced muscle cramps and stop cramps once they start.
 Passive stretches held for 15-30 seconds at a time seem to be effective.
 The mechanism is unclear, but a regular stretching program is known to lengthen muscle fibers and positively affect spinal nerve reflex activity.
 Regular massage can also be beneficial as it promotes overall muscle relaxation and helps speed up the breakdown of metabolic waste products from muscle cells.

 Summary of the main points